AdobeDocs/express-add-ons-docs/src/pages/guides/getting_started/tut.md

   - Extend
   - Extensibility
   - API
-title: Adobe Express Document API tutorial
+title: Building your first add-on with Document APIs
-description: This is an Adobe Express Document API in-depth tutorial
+description: This is an in-depth tutorial that will guide you in the creation of a Grids add-ons for Adobe Express using the Document API
 contributors:
   - https://github.com/undavide
 ---

-# Adobe Express Document API tutorial
+# Building your first add-on with Document API

 This tutorial will guide you through the creation of your first Express add-on based on the Adobe Express Document API.

 ## Introduction

-Hello, and welcome to this Adobe Express Document API tutorial, where we'll build together a **fully functional Grids System add-on** from scratch.
+Hello, and welcome to this Adobe Express Document API tutorial, where we'll build together a **fully functional Grid System add-on** from scratch.
 Grid systems are widely used in the design world to bring structure and consistency to all visual content, from flyers to web pages or social media posts.

 ![](img/tut/grid-addon.png)

-Your add-on will allow users to create a variable number of rows and columns, controlling the gutter and color overlays.
+Your add-on will allow users to create a variable number of rows and columns, control the spacing between them (known as the _gutter_), and apply color overlays.

 ### Prerequisites